 Can I get Sky TV in a flat?

 If you live in a block of flats and you want to watch Sky, you may be wondering what to do about the dish problem.
 If Sky is offered in your area, the flat you’re in may already have a communal dish installed – your landlord or building manager will be able to tell you.
 You won’t necessarily have to get an individual dish installed at your expense.

-If that isn’t an option, NOW TV is a good bet if you're not prepared to wait for dish-free Sky, or you could see what is offered from companies like Virgin Media that do everything via your broadband connection.
+If that isn’t an option, NOW TV is a good bet if you're not prepared to wait for dish-free Sky, or you could see what is offered from companies like BT or Virgin Media, who both offer access to Sky channels and that do everything via your broadband connection.